-Pavel Sheremet was killed in Kiev on July 20, 2016, when an explosive device detonated under the car he was driving.
+Pavel Sheremet was killed in Kyiv on July 20, 2016, when an explosive device detonated under the car he was driving.
 He was 44 years old.

 Sheremet, who wrote for the independent news website Ukrainska Pravda, was driving to the offices of the independent broadcaster Radio Vesti, where he also hosted a morning radio show, when the car he was driving exploded, Ukrainska Pravda reported.
-Ukrainian Prosecutor General Yuriy V. Lutsenko said that a car bomb had caused the explosion, according to press reports.
+Yuriy Lutsenko, Ukraine’s prosecutor general at the time, said that a car bomb had caused the explosion, according to press reports.
 Sheremet was a 1998 recipient of CPJ’s International Press Freedom Award.

-Sheremet’s friends told journalists that he and Pritula had complained of being followed in Kiev.
-Sheremet told Reuters in October 2015 that he did not feel safe visiting Moscow, where had previously worked as a journalist.
+Sheremet’s friends told journalists that he and Pritula had complained of being followed in Kyiv.
+Sheremet told Reuters in October 2015 that he did not feel safe visiting Moscow, where he had previously worked as a journalist.

 “I’m threatened often and given hints.
-Every time I go to Moscow, it’s like I’m in a minefield,” he told the news agency.
+Every time I go to Moscow, it’s like I’m in a minefield,” he told Reuters.

 Sheremet was originally from Belarus.
 He was producer and anchor of a weekly news and analysis show called Prospekt on Belarus state TV’s Channel 1 for a year, until President Aleksandr Lukashenko’s government ordered it off the air in April 1995.

 In 1995, Sheremet began working for the Russian broadcaster ORT, and that year won the Belarus PEN Center’s Adamovich Prize as best television reporter in Belarus.
 He edited independent Belarussian newspaper Belarusskaya Delovaya Gazeta.
 In 1997, Belarussian authorities jailed him for three months in connection to his reporting, and stripped him of his citizenship in 2010.